pauladam94/biblyst/README.md

 - [Github feature request](https://github.com/typst/typst/issues/1097)
 - [Typst forum multi file setup question](https://forum.typst.app/t/how-to-share-bibliography-in-a-multi-file-setup/1605)

+This package is not feature full but the code is very simple.
+This kind of issue with bibliography usually occurs with big document (a thesis document for example) where I assumed people have some form of custom template.
+The idea is to take the code of this package and adapt it to your liking.

 # Benefits and Drawbacks
 ## Benefits
 ### Allow easy customization of citation and bibliography